 Deadlifting for climbing.
 It's all the rage, there is no denying that.
 Climbers everywhere are doing it.
 I've done it.
 I've had my athletes do it.
 But why?
 Is it really relevant?
 Should everyone be doing it?

 I've been lifting since I was 16.
-When I first started, it was in the "old" method of bodybuilding, in which everything was 3 sets of 10, and we were lifting with the number of plates and the mirror as our main sources of feedback.
+When I first started, it was in the "old school" method of bodybuilding, in which everything was three sets of 10 reps, and we were lifting with the number of plates and the mirror as our main sources of feedback.
 We picked up everything we learned from muscle mags, with no eye toward relevance to sports or health.
-Back then we deadlifted, we squatted, we leg pressed, benchpressed, military pressed, and bicep curled.
+Back then we deadlifted, we squatted, we leg pressed, bench pressed, military pressed, and bicep curled.
 Millions of bicep curls.
 Billions, perhaps.
 I gained weight.
-Alot of it.
-In high school I put on 65 lbs, but it was high school.
-98 lbs was only going to last for so long.
+A lot of it.
+In high school I put on 65 lbs, but it was high school; 98 lbs was only going to last for so long.
 After I hit 160ish, I never really got any bigger.
 And I was trying to.
-I was eating 6 or 7000 calories a day, and lifting 5 or 6 days a week, 3 sets of 10 to infinity.
+I was eating between 6,000 and 7,000 calories a day, and lifting five or six days a week, three sets of 10 to infinity.

-I was still lifting heavily when I discovered climbing, and still in the same tired ways I'd learned in the muscle mags.
-Luckily, my mega diet had fallen off and I'd settled down into around 150 lbs.
+I was still lifting heavily when I discovered climbing, and still in the same tired ways I'd learned from the muscle mags.
+Luckily, my mega diet had fallen off and I'd settled down at around 150 lbs.
 I was still benching around 255, squatting around 300, and deadlifting around 370.
-Oh yeah, and I was curling around 120 lbs.
+Oh yeah, and I was curling around 120.
 Still millions of curls.

-It wasn't until my 2nd go round with climbing, at age 32, that I began really thinking in terms of training, as opposed to "working out".
+It wasn't until my second go round with climbing, at age 32, that I began really thinking in terms of training, as opposed to just "working out."

 Will Deadlifting Make You Stronger?

-If done correctly, the answer is an unquestionable yes.
+If done correctly, the answer is unquestionably yes.
 It is arguably the most "bang for your buck" that you can get while lifting weights.
 I can't refute that.
 Will it make you a better climber?
-The answer is an unquestionable "that depends".
+The answer is unquestionably, "that depends."
 Some people will see much more benefit from deadlifting, or lifting weights in general, than others.
-To make the blanket statement that weight lifting will improve every persons climbing, is to ignore one of the most basic principles of training: that not every person should be trained alike.
+To make the blanket statement that weight lifting will improve every person's climbing is to ignore one of the most basic principles of training: that not every person should be trained alike.

 1. The Pro.